SaaS Management FAQ

 What is SaaS Management?

 SaaS Management is the practice of discovering, monitoring, and optimizing the Software-as-a-Service applications used across an organization.
 It provides visibility into what SaaS tools employees are using, how much they cost, who has access, and whether subscriptions are being fully utilized.
 SaaS Management helps organizations reduce costs, eliminate security risks from unauthorized applications, ensure compliance, and make informed decisions about technology investments.
+See What is SaaS Management for the full primer.

 Why is SaaS Management important?